singnet/dev-portal/docs/ai-developers/mpe.md

       <br>-or-
       - Extend the expiration date and add funds to the contract at any moment in time.

 Note: The receiver can withdraw from the channel (same as claim) only using the authorized amount by the sender.
-Whenever a signature is made on a certain format which should be signed by the private key of Kevin, Jack then verifies whether the signature was authentic to Kevin, based on the agreed format.
+Whenever a signature is made on a certain format which should be signed by the private key of the sender, the receiver then verifies whether the signature was authentic to the sender, based on the agreed format.

 ## MPE Use cases